Johnny0121/README/README.md

 # Johnny Le - @Johnny0121

 Hi, I'm Johnny - A Web Developer, currently a student at Aston University.
 I can make the meanest fried eggs, and eat a little too much mochi.
-I enjoy pineapple on my pizzas, and can voice crack voluntarily.
+I enjoy pineapple on my pizzas.

 ## Interests
 - :computer: Web Development